briggsb9/solar-smart-plug/solarProductionAdvisor/README.md

 ## Usage

-Schedule the script using CRON to send a message each day so residents know the best time to operate/charge electrical devices manually.
+Schedule the script using CRON at 15min intervals to ensure the optimal time window is identified as early as possible.
+For example:

 ``` cron
 0 8 * * * /path/to/python3 /path/to/solarAdvisor.py